- the list

 It's kind of like if they made Satan, or some random demon, part of Christmas just because they're part of Christian lore.
 Although fans of anagrams will say that it has happened.

-01:55 Speed up to this part for a singing, Disney-fied, really young Sean Connery... you're welcome, ladies.
+Speed up to the 01:55 mark for a singing, Disney-fied, really young Sean Connery... you're welcome, ladies.

 The Fenian Cycle, "a legendary Irish poem that depicts Ireland’s past, has a verse in which a harp-playing dwarf named Cnu Deireoil claimed that Lugh the Long-Armed Warrior [A member of the Tuatha Dé Danann] was his father."